Applicering av hyaluronsyra i ansiktet efter microneedling

 • Retinol

-• High-concentration vitamin C
+• High-concentration Vitamin C

-More about this here: Microneedling and vitamin C – what applies?
+More about this here: Microneedling and Vitamin C – what applies?

 Summary – why is hyaluronic acid good after microneedling?